 I’ll give you an example… Let’s say I’m the person in charge of improving Drive-Thrus at Starbucks.
-Since I know Disney is great at providing a great Guest experience I’m going to use Disney as my filter…
+Since I know Disney is great at providing an excellent Guest experience I’m going to use Disney as my filter…

 - Turn the experience into a ride… I pull up, put my car in neutral, and like a car wash, the cars are pulled through the drive-thru lane.

-- I can tune my radio into a short-range FM broadcast and am able to listen to the same music playing inside the store.
+- I can tune my radio into a short-range FM broadcast and can listen to the same music playing inside the store.

 - Instead of speaking into a speaker, an audio-animatronic barista takes my order at the beginning of the drive thru.

-- The smell of fresh roasted coffee is blown into the drive-thru lane – I can smell the aroma in the car.
+- The smell of freshly roasted coffee is blown into the drive-thru lane – I can smell the aroma in the car.

 Explore the resources below to learn about some great minds…